katrinasuherman/HealthyRecipeAnalysis/README.md

 ### 2. "Healthy" Recipes and Saturated Fat Proportion

 The hypotheses and test statistic are as follows:

-    - Null hypothesis: Recipes tagged as "healthy" have the same proportion of saturated fat as recipes not tagged as "healthy."
+    - Null hypothesis: Recipes tagged as "healthy" have the same proportion of saturated fat as recipes not tagged as "healthy".
-    - Alternate Hypothesis: Recipes tagged as "healthy" have a significantly lower proportion of saturated fat compared to recipes not tagged as "healthy."
+    - Alternate Hypothesis: Recipes tagged as "healthy" have a significantly lower proportion of saturated fat compared to recipes not tagged as "healthy".
-    - Test Statistic: proportion of saturated fat as recipes tagged as "healthy." - proportion of saturated fat as recipes not tagged as "healthy"
+    - Test Statistic: proportion of saturated fat as recipes tagged as "healthy" - proportion of saturated fat as recipes not tagged as "healthy"
     - Significance Level: 0.05

 1. Choosing a test statistic.
     <!-- insert plot -->

     We can see that the two distribution does not have similar shape.
-In contrast, we still chose the proportion of saturated fat as recipes tagged as "healthy." - proportion of saturated fat as recipes not tagged as "healthy" to determine which recipe has a lower proportion of saturated fats.
+In contrast, we still chose the proportion of saturated fat as recipes tagged as "healthy" - proportion of saturated fat as recipes not tagged as "healthy" to determine which recipe has a lower proportion of saturated fats.

 2. Run a permutation test and calculate the observed difference.